RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step2.md

 We are all set with our first Rule, now let's create a Bucket and see if we receive the notification.

-Let's use the CLI for creating the bucket (you need the OCID for your compartment, and also remember to include your LAB_ID after the bucket name):
+Let's use the CLI for creating the bucket (the name of the bucket is in the MY_BUCKET variable):

 `oci os bucket create -c $COMPARTMENT_OCID --name $MY_BUCKET`{{execute}}